psych0d0g/miui_market_mirror/README.md

 This project is still under heavy development and far from complete. if you want to help just fork it and drop me pull requests.

+If you want to have a chat, or ask further questions, drop by on the project's irc-channel:

+irc://irc.freenode.net/miui-mm

 Greetings
 Cronix